rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ---

 ## **Step 9: Tracking the Renaming of the Compressed File**
-Next, we observed that the compressed file was renamed, possibly to disguise its contents or evade detection.
+Next, I observed that the compressed file was renamed, possibly to disguise its contents or evade detection.

 ```kql
 DeviceFileEvents